Gabri432/transportation-data-repository/README.md

 -- v0/                 # Unstable data, subject to breaking changes
 ---- autoguidovie.json   # Transportation data for Company 1
 ---- star.json         # Transportation data for Company 2

 -- v1/                 # First stable version of the data
 ---- company1.json
 ---- company2.json

--- v2/                 # Second stable version of the data
+-- v2/                 # Second stable version of the data (not currently existing, just to give you the idea)
 ---- company1.json
 ---- company2.json